What is a Retaining Wall?

-AFTEC retaining walls consist of precast concrete panels and columns designed and engineered to withstand the lateral pressures of the earth to be retained.
+AFTEC industrial and commercial retaining walls consist of precast concrete panels and columns designed and engineered to withstand the lateral pressures of the earth to be retained.
 These walls are available with architectural finishes such as stone, brick, block, stucco or custom architectural designs on the visible side of the wall.

 - Concrete: Aggregate, cement powder and water designed for the engineered mix desired.
 Steel reinforcement and concrete are the ultimate materials for building retaining walls.

 - Concrete Blocks: Small rock aggregate, cement powder and water formed into a hollow block.
 The concrete blocks are then stacked on continuous concrete footings using grouted cells and reinforcing for structural strength.
 Labor intensive.